anegg0/doc.palm.readthedocs/docs/HowTo/Mint-NFT-using-Hardhat.md

 * `_setTokenURI(newItemId, tokenURI);`: sets 'tokenURI' as the URI of our NFT's metadata file, we'll explain what an NFT's metadata file is later in this article.

-In short, the above code will send a transaction that will assign a unique NFT instance to a particular Ethereum address.
+In short, the above code will send a transaction that will transfer a unique NFT instance to a particular Ethereum address.

   The following explains how to write a script that calls the minting function in the contract we deployed [earlier](./Deploy-using-Hardhat.md):